Empirical comparison of win ratio and joint frailty models for recurrent event endpoints with applications in oncology

 \section{Discussion}

 Composite endpoints that include recurrent non-fatal events alongside a terminal event create a semi-competing risks structure, in which both the frequency and timing of events carry important clinical relevance.
-In this work we compared two frameworks for such outcomes: the recurrent-event win ratio (especially, the LWR) and the JFM.
+In this work, we highlighted three main challenges in the analysis of such endpoints: (i) the need to leverage all available information by accounting for both recurrent events and death, (ii) within-subject dependence due to unobserved heterogeneity and state dependence and (iii) the informative nature of death with respect to the recurrent events.
+We compared two frameworks that seemed promising for such outcomes: the recurrent-event WR (especially, the LWR) and the JFM.
+In particular, JFM directly addresses all those challenges by construction.
 Across six simulation scenarios and two applications, both approaches were empirically well-calibrated; however, JFM exhibited substancially higher power than LWR under our data-generating processes.

+From a computational perspective, JFM estimation relies on numerical integration and optimization, whereas the win ratio requires forming all treated-control pairs.
+In our simulations and applications, both approaches ran without runtime issues; nevertheless, JFM estimation was always way slower than the win ratio.
+Same conclusion holds for the sample size calculations.

 In terms of interpretation, under unmatched pairing in a randomized clinical trial (RCT), the win proportion consistently estimates the population probability that a randomly drawn treated patient "wins" against a randomly drawn control; i.e., a population-level estimand.
 For the JFM, under randomization (or no unmeasured confounding), correct model specification, and independent censoring, the regression vectors $\beta_R, \beta_D$ have a subject-specific causal interpretation as log hazard ratios conditional on the frailty $\omega_i$ and covariates; they are not marginal hazard ratios because frailty induces non-PH at the population level.